imiller31/eh-asa-poc/README.md

 - ✅ Timeout contexts for operations
 - ✅ Batch processing for efficiency
 - ✅ Secure authentication credential chain

+## Disclaimer

+This application is a proof of concept (POC) that includes "vibe coded" portions, meaning some parts were written based on intuition and pattern matching rather than extensive testing.
+As such:

+- ⚠️ The code may contain bugs or inefficient implementations
+- ⚠️ Error handling might not be comprehensive in all scenarios
+- ⚠️ The OAuth token refresh implementation for Kafka is experimental
+- ⚠️ Some configuration combinations have not been thoroughly tested
+- ⚠️ Performance characteristics have not been optimized for scale

+**DO NOT** use this application in production environments without comprehensive review, testing, and hardening.

 ## SKU Families